 Instructions

 - In a pan over medium heat, melt 2 tablespoons of butter.
-Add crushed garlic and sauté until fragrant.
+Add crushed garlic and sautรฉ until fragrant.2 tablespoon butter, 3 cloves garlic

 - Add chopped onions, red bell pepper, and green bell pepper to the pan.
-Sauté for about 2 minutes.
+Sautรฉ for about 2 minutes.1 small onion, ยฝ red bell pepper, ยฝ green bell pepper

-- Toss in the diced tofu and mix well with the sautéed vegetables.
+- Toss in the fried tofu and mix well with the sautรฉed vegetables.
 Allow them to cook together for a few minutes, letting the tofu absorb the flavors.

-- Pour in calamansi or lemon juice, oyster sauce, mayonnaise, and soy sauce.
-Stir the mixture thoroughly, ensuring the tofu is well-coated with the sauce.
+- Pour in calamansi or lemon juice, oyster sauce, and maggi seasoning.
+Stir the mixture thoroughly, ensuring the tofu is well-coated with the sauce.2 tablespoon calamansi/ lemon, 1ยฝ tablespoon oyster sauce, 2 teaspoon Maggi Seasoning

-- For an extra kick, add finely chopped Thai chili pepper and/or chili garlic sauce or sriracha according to your spice preference.
-Mix well.
+- For an extra kick, add finely chopped Thai chili pepper.
+Mix well.1 piece thai chili pepper

 - Once everything is heated through and well combined, transfer the Tofu Sisig to a serving dish.